hnarayanan/thinkbot-demo/README.md

-## Browser-based access to the thinkbot compute service
+## Browser-based access to the thinkbot

-This directory tree contains an example of how to access the thinkbot's RESTful API (https://thinkbot.net/) via AJAX.
+This directory tree contains an example of how to access the [thinkbot scientific computing service](https://thinkbot.net/) via AJAX.

 ## Installation